IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 The Dataverse Project aims to improve the user experience for those with disabilities, and are in the process of following the recommendations of the `Harvard University Digital Accessibility Policy <https://accessibility.huit.harvard.edu/digital-accessibility-policy>`__,  which use the Worldwide Web Consortium’s Web Content Accessibility Guidelines version 2.1, Level AA Conformance (WCAG 2.1 Level AA) as the standard.

-To report an accessibility issue with the Dataverse software, you can create a new issue in our GitHub repo at: https://github.com/IQSS/dataverse/issues/
+To report an accessibility issue with the Dataverse Software, you can create a new issue in our GitHub repo at: https://github.com/IQSS/dataverse/issues/

 Accessibility Tools
 ~~~~~~~~~~~~~~~~~~~